A lot or a little?

 What parents need to know

-Parents need to know that this mid-'90s animated Spidey series looks more like the movies than the earlier cartoons.
+Parents need to know that Spider-Man (also called Marvel Comics' Spider-Man or Spider-Man: The Animated Series) is the mid-'90s animated Spidey series.
+It's more like the movies than the earlier cartoons.
 It's dark: Villains aren't neatly trounced at the end of each episode -- in fact, nearly every episode continues into other episodes (which can be a problem, since they're not always aired in order).
 The action, while "comic book" in nature, is quick and explosive (sometimes literally).
 Characters often find themselves in moral quandaries, and their back stories -- which often involve the deaths of beloved figures like uncles and fathers -- are both described and shown.
 On the other hand, the difficulties of being a superhero (loneliness, fear) are also made clear, as are the characters' dilemmas ("I could save myself, but I might endanger others").

 What's the story?